CMPT-276-SUMMER-2025/final-project-18-flowers/README.md

 npm install
 ```
 ### Step 4
 Finally, run the following command to see active changes while making changes to the code on your local machine.
 This starts the vite dev server.
+(Please ensure you have the .env file in your repository)
  ```
 npm run dev
 ```